Bound on Quantum Fluctuations in Gravitational Waves from LIGO-Virgo: Quantum Gravitational Wave

 \section{Quantum Gravitational Wave}

 For a gravitational wave, the mathematics per mode is similar to the simple harmonic oscillator described in the Appendix.
-The reason being that the energy per mode of a gravitational wave of eq.~(\ref{EGWk}) is of the same structure of the energy of a simple harmonic oscillator of eq.~(\ref{ESHO}).
+The reason being that the energy per mode of a gravitational wave of Eq.~(\ref{EGWk}) is of the same structure of the energy of a simple harmonic oscillator of Eq.~(\ref{ESHO}).
 The only difference is that the variable now is complex $\tilde{h}$, and we need to combine all the modes.
+(One can make direct comparison to the Appendix to provide further clarity, with the replacement $m \omega_0/2 \longrightarrow (32 \pi V G)^{-1} k$ when comparing the two systems.)